russelljjarvis/teiili/docs/scripts/Tutorials.rst

 .. figure:: fig/Mismatch_distribution.png
     :width: 800px
-    :align: center
+    :align: left
     :height: 400px
-    :alt: alternate text
-    :figclass: align-center
+    :figclass: align-left

     Effect of mismatch on paramters.
-Histogram plot of baseweight (top) and refractory period (bottom) after mismatch has been applied.
+    **Top)** Histogram plot of baseweight. **Botoom)** Refractory period after mismatch has been applied.
 The mean value indicated by the yellow bar is the one specified in the parameters dictionary.